 Speaking of phyto, See the PHYTO re30 review.

 The Halo Kiwi Seed formula gets its ceramides from rice.
 Ceramides can be derived from other foods too, such as wheat and potatoes.

-Some evidence suggests ceramides stimulate development of elastin and skin cells called fibroblasts.
-Boosting production of elastin and fibroblasts would improve skin integrity and in theory, reduce skin aging.
+Some evidence suggests ceramides stimulate the development of elastin and skin cells called fibroblasts.
+Boosting the production of elastin and fibroblasts would improve skin integrity and in theory, reduce skin aging.